TheDraperyLady/TheDraperyLady/src/assets/articles/BlindsVsShades.md

 ---
-title: "Which Are Better?
-Blinds Or Shades?"
+title: 'Which Are Better?
+Blinds Or Shades?'
-date: "2025-08-10"
+date: '2025-08-10'
-hero: "../assets/articles/images/San-Jose-blinds.webp"
+hero: '@assets/articles/images/San-Jose-blinds.webp'
-description: "Compare blinds and shades to find the perfect window treatment for your San Jose home.
-Learn about differences, costs, and which option best suits your needs."
+description: 'Compare blinds and shades to find the perfect window treatment for your San Jose home.
+Learn about differences, costs, and which option best suits your needs.'
 ---

 # Which Are Better?
 Blinds Or Shades?